 No trip to Baltimore is complete without a delicious Pit Beef sandwich from Boog’s BBQ.
 A fixture on Eutaw Street since The Yard opened in 1992 and source of the stadium’s signature smokey scent, you’ll often find Orioles Hall of Famer, 1970 AL MVP and master BBQ Chef Boog Powell himself manning the grill.

 But don’t let your Camden Yards culinary adventure end at Boog’s.
 For an exotic take on a game day favorite, try the Korean BBQ try some Korean BBQ, a soft taco, or enjoy a thick-cut bacon burger from the Baltimore Burger Bar.
-And you can’t go wrong with local craft beers like Flying Dog, Brewer’s Art and Union Craft Brewing served throughout the stadium, and even brewed on sight at Dempsey’s Pub.
+And you can’t go wrong with local craft beers like Flying Dog, Brewer’s Art and Union Craft Brewing served throughout the stadium, and even brewed on site at Dempsey’s Pub.

 The House that Ruth Haunts: Babe Ruth Birthplace